monsterkodi/kakao/kakao.app/kode/ked/notes.md

 - funclist
     - autohighlight function at main cursor
+        - use that information to jump to correct counterpart positions!
     - swap with mapscr when the fileeditor hasn't many columns?
     - searchable?
     - should list md headings